PranavKheny/elite-connect/README.md

 ```
 **4. Run the Frontend Services**
 Open a new terminal, navigate to the elite-connect/frontend-app directory, and run these commands.
 The npm install command is only needed the first time you set up the project.
+Look at 6. npm error if you run into an error.
 ```Bash
 npm install
 npm start